kyma-project/telemetry-manager/docs/user/03-traces.md

 #### **Trace Context Without Spans**

-To enable the propagation of the [w3c-tracecontext](https://www.w3.org/TR/trace-context/) only, without reporting any spans (so the actual tracing feature is disabled), you must enable the `kyma-traces` provider with a sampling rate of 0.
+To enable the propagation of the [W3C Trace Context](https://www.w3.org/TR/trace-context/) only, without reporting any spans (so the actual tracing feature is disabled), you must enable the `kyma-traces` provider with a sampling rate of 0.
 With this configuration, you get the relevant trace context into the [access logs](https://kyma-project.io/#/istio/user/operation-guides/02-30-enable-istio-access-logs) without any active trace reporting.

   ```yaml
   apiVersion: telemetry.istio.io/v1